 - Using a Legitimate Interests Assessment – click here for template and guidance.

-- Conducting systematic Data Protection Impact Assessments (‘DPIAs’) on processing activities – template and guidance coming soon.
+- Conducting systematic Data Protection Impact Assessments (‘DPIAs’) on processing activities – please find a template here along with associated guidance.

 - Engaging with suppliers to complete an Information Security Workbook when work they are conducting on behalf of the University’s involves the processing of personal data.